jdkuenzi/chessAI/README.md

 # ChessAI (Currently Ongoing)

-ChessAI is a little project I've made to learn React and use it with a backend and AI developed in Python.
+ChessAI is a little project I've made to learn React and use it with a NodeJS backend and an AI developed in Python.

 This is a multiplayer chess game where you can create room and play with a friend or you can try to defeat my AI.